monikamg/Hangouts/README.md

 # Using
-`./c_client [host] [port]` to run client

-# Version 1.0
-Simple TCP client which sends and receives messages from server
+`./c_client [host] [port]` to run client e TCP client which sends and receives messages from server